 Always read the labels and use the products only as directed.
 If you have both dogs and cats or other pets, be sure to use the specific medication intended for that animal and products intended for dogs are unlikely to be effective on cats and vice versa.

 Prevention is always much cheaper than cure, so schedule regular check-ups with your vet to check your pet’s development is exactly where it should be.
 Such exams mean that developing conditions can be spotted at the earliest possible stage.
 This not only means it is more likely that these conditions will be able to be cured, but also means the cost of doing so will be far lower than the cost of treating a condition that has developed into a more advanced stage.

 For puppies in particular, never miss out on any of the shots your pet is supposed to have.
 In many cases, there are local laws compelling you to get your dog vaccinated but in any case, you should discuss with your vet the range of options available and choose all those were you calculate the risk of your pet contracting a condition is sufficiently high to be of concern.

 Alternatives to insurance

-Even if you take out pet insurance, you are likely to be limited by the number of claims you can make each year and may have to pay out an excess before any claim is settled.
+Even if you take out pet insurance, which would not be the smartest move, since affordable pet insurance really exists,you are likely to be limited by the number of claims you can make each year and may have to pay out an excess before any claim is settled.
 Depending on the size of the bill, it may be cheaper to pay out of your own pocket as any claim will inevitably put your premium up the following year.

 Many owners choose not to purchase insurance and instead put a regular amount into an emergency fund for their pet each month.
 In this way, they are still fully financially prepared for the worst-case scenario. but they no longer feel they are throwing money away on a policy they are too worried about the consequences of making a claim to actually make use of it.